Koharu Yonemoto: Career

 Yonemoto won the 2011 New Zealand and Austrian International tournament partnered with Yuriko Miki.
 They also won the Grand Prix title at the 2014 Russia Open tournament.

 Yonemoto announced her retirement from the badminton tournament at a press conference in the Akita Prefectural office on 29 January 2021, though she was apparently still involved in badminton as a commentator.

+Coaching career

+Following her retirement, she began coaching under her married name, Koharu Fujimoto.
+She gained her initial coaching experience working with the corporate badminton team at Toyota Tsusho in Aichi Prefecture.
+Additionally, she served as a coach for Japan's Junior National Team (U-16).
+In May 2024, Fujimoto became the new coach for the ACT SAIKYO badminton team.

+Personal life

+Yonemoto is married to marathon runner Taku Fujimoto and subsequently changed her name to Koharu Fujimoto.